 Clips, Clamps, and Collars

-Most of the time, I use spring clips on the ends of the bar, and these weigh ounces, so I don’t factor them into the weight.
-At most you are adding a half-pound to the bar, which is negligible.
+Most of the time, I use spring clips on the ends of the bar, and these weigh ounces, so I don’t factor them into the working weight total.
+At most, you are adding a half-pound to the bar, which is negligible.
 However, some clamps and collars are weighted, and these should be added to the total weight of the loaded barbell.
 I’ve seen some clamps add a total weight of one kilogram, and in weightlifting, one kilo can win or lose a competition.
 I would recommend adding clamp weight if your clamps or collars have any heft.

-Competition collars are the heaviest collars, weighing in at 2.5 kilograms apiece, so using them adds five kilograms to your barbell, or 11 pounds.
+Competition collars are the heaviest barbell security measures weighing in at 2.5 kilograms apiece, so using them adds five kilograms to your barbell, or 11 pounds.
 If you are using these in training, add them to your total weight!

 So Really, How Much Does a Barbell Weigh?

 The simplest answer to give is: It depends!
 There are a variety of barbells out there, each made for a different purpose or need.
-Determine what your needs are, find a barbell matching those needs, and get training!
-A couple things to remember:
+Determine what your needs are, find a barbell matching those needs, and get to training!
+In closing, here are a couple of things to remember:

 - The men’s and women’s Olympic barbells are the most versatile options for general use.

-- To determine your barbell’s loaded total weight, add the barbell weight with any plates loaded on the bar, and also any weighted collars on the bar.
+- To determine your barbell’s total weight before a set, add the barbell’s weight with any plates loaded on the bar, as well as any collars that noticeably add heft to your setup.
 Simple as that!

 Is the bar 44 or 45 pounds?